 So, social media and email (disembodied communication) can be a very useful extension of our embodied relationships, but not a replacement for them.
 So, I ask my introvert self: Are the conveniences of disembodied communication undermining the joy of embodied communication?
 Do I truly value the personal, face-to-face relationships in my life over the disembodied relationships I maintain online?
 Are my face-to-face relationships — with my neighbor, my wife, and my kids — suffering because I neglect the priority and joy of embodiment?

 Change 5: We are losing interest in the gathered church.

 Inevitably, this lost joy of embodiment manifests itself as empty pews on Sunday morning.

-If we prioritize disembodied relationships we overlook the profound embodied realities happening in baptism, in the Lord’s Supper, in corporate musical worship, in the laying on of hands, and even in sermons.
-As Pastor John has explained in the past, a recorded sermon in the earbuds cannot replace embodied sermons in the pew because preaching is “expository exaltation,” an integral part of the gathered corporate worship experience, embedded in the gathered people.
-There among the gathered people of God “preaching comes into its own as an encounter with the living God” (APJ 297).
+If we prioritize disembodied relationships, we overlook the profound embodied realities happening in baptism, in the Lord’s Supper, in corporate musical worship, in the laying on of hands, and even in sermons.
+As Pastor John has explained in the past, a recorded sermon in the earbuds cannot replace embodied sermons in the pew because preaching is “expository exultation,” an integral part of the gathered corporate worship experience, embedded in the gathered people.
+There among the gathered people of God “preaching comes into its own as an encounter with the living God” (Ask Pastor John, episode 297).